box/boxcli/docs/authentication.md

 box login -d
 ```

 > **Note:** The Official Box CLI App uses scopes limited to content actions, which allows you to effectively manage your files and folders.
-If you need broader scopes (e.g., managing users, groups, or enterprise settings), use your own custom app instead.
+If you need broader scopes (e.g., managing users, groups, or enterprise settings), use your own platform app instead.

-#### Option 2: Your Own Custom App
+#### Option 2: Your Own Platform App

 If you need customized scopes or a dedicated application, you can log in with your own OAuth app.
 When prompted, enter the **Client ID** and **Client Secret** from your application's configuration.

 Before running the command, set up the app in the [Box Developer Console](https://cloud.app.box.com/developers/console):

-1. Select an application with **OAuth 2.0 user authentication** (or create a new Custom App).
+1. Select an application with **OAuth 2.0 user authentication** (or create a new Platform App).
 2. In the **Configuration** tab, set the **Redirect URI** to `http://localhost:3000/callback` (adjust the port if you use a different `--port` value).
 3. Click **Save Changes**.